RELATES TO: KRS 324A.035(3), 324A.045(2), 12 U.S.C. 3331-3351

-(6) Real estate appraisal related field trips may be acceptable for credit toward the continuing education requirements.
-However, transit time to or from the field trip shall not be included when awarding credit unless instruction occurs during the transit time.
+(6) Real estate appraisal related field trips shall be acceptable for credit toward the continuing education requirements, except transit time to or from the field trip shall not be included unless instruction occurs during the transit time.

-(7)(a) All credential holders shall successfully complete the seven (7) hour National Uniform Standards of Professional Appraisal Practice Update Course, or its equivalent, between January 1 and June 30 of each even numbered year.
+(7)(a) Each credential holder shall successfully complete the seven (7) hour National Uniform Standards of Professional Appraisal Practice Update Course, or its equivalent, between January 1 and June 30 of each even numbered year.

-(b) Equivalency shall be determined through the Appraiser Qualifications Board Course Approval Program or by an alternate method established by the Appraiser Qualifications Board.
+(b) Equivalency shall be determined through the Appraiser Qualifications Board Course Approval Program.

-(8) The board shall defer continuing education requirements for up to 180 days for credential holders returning from active military duty.
+(8) The board shall defer continuing education requirements for up to 180 days for credential holders:

 (b) Whose business or residence is located in a county that has been declared a disaster area by the governor or President of the United States.